GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 Similarly, your application will know how to receive data from a Cloud Pub/Sub subscription if you specify 1). a Spring Cloud Stream sink and 2). a pair of Cloud Pub/Sub topic and subscription.

 ### Specify a Spring Cloud Stream sink
 Spring can recognize a Spring Cloud Stream sink as a Consumer bean.
+In [App.java](pubsub-spring/src/main/java/com/google/example/App.java):

 [embedmd]:# (pubsub-spring/src/main/java/com/google/example/App.java java /  \/\/ The Consumer Bean/ /}/)
 ```java